wybo/agentbase/README.md

 AgentScript is a minimalist Agent Based Modeling (ABM) framework based on [NetLogo](http://ccl.northwestern.edu/netlogo/) agent semantics.
 Its goal is to promote the Agent Oriented Programming model in a highly deployable [CoffeeScript](http://coffeescript.org/)/JavaScript implementation.
 Please drop by our [Google Group](https://groups.google.com/forum/?hl=en#!forum/agentscript) to get involved.
 We have a gh-pages site [agentscript.org](http://agentscript.org/).

-#### Build

-Cake is used to build agentscript.coffee from individual source files, and to compile into agentscript.js, agentscript.min.js, and agentscript.map.
-The map file allows debugging in Chrome via CoffeeScript source.

-See the template.html and models/*.html files for example models.
-The individual .coffee files are documented via Jeremy Ashkenas's [docco](http://jashkenas.github.com/docco/) in the docs/ dir.
-See the Cakefile for details.

 #### Documentation

 Currently the documentation is hosted directly on our [GitHub Pages](http://backspaces.github.io/agentscript) or directly from [agentscript.org](http://agentscript.org/) from the docco generated html found in the doc/ directory.